 The local communities in Velika Kladuša and Sarajevo provided help and shelter to many people during the first months, but this solidarity could not keep up with the ever-growing number of people arriving.
 The local and national authorities were quickly overwhelmed and started to rely on UN agencies and national and international NGOs to provide support.
 However, the needs were manifold.
 The migrants and refugees needed food and drinks, medical support, clean clothes, a place for washing themselves and a place for sleeping.

-Since September 2018, Caritas Bosnia and Herzegovina (BiH), in collaboration and coordinatination with its three Diocesan Caritas of Banja Luka, Mostar and Sarajevo, has been providing different types of support to migrants and refugees with the financial backing of other European Caritas organisations.
+Since September 2018, Caritas Bosnia and Herzegovina (BiH), in collaboration and coordination with its three Diocesan Caritas of Banja Luka, Mostar and Sarajevo, has been providing different types of support to migrants and refugees with the financial backing of other European Caritas organisations.

-During the summer, smaller activities had already taken place, including distribution of food and equipment to migrant centres.
+During the summer of 2018, smaller activities had already taken place, including distribution of food and equipment to migrant centres.
 Caritas BiH also undertook a study visit to Caritas Serbia, which has extensive experience in migrant support after almost a million migrants and refugees crossed the country in 2015.
-Based on their experience, Caritas BiH replicated the idea of a laundry service in Bihać.
-This allowed migrants and refugees to get their clothes washed and to thus improve their hygiene and prevent skin diseases.
-In the long term, this also saves a lot of money as less new clothes need to be given out to replace dirty ones.
-In addition, 497 migrants, mostly children, received so-called “winterisations support” in the form of warm winter shoes.
+Based on their experience, Caritas BiH replicated the idea of a laundry service first in Bihać and, in winter 2020, in Tuzla.